foreverphoenix/the-phoenix-flavour/content/skyrim-se/sss/builds/orsimer-nightblade.md

 * **Fortify Sneak:** *You are 25% better at sneaking.*
 * **Fortify Stamina:** *Your Stamina is increased by 50.*

 When combined with invisibility, *Muffle* makes you completely undetectable, making it an essential enchantment for a stealth build.
-If you don't have access to it being stealthier is an alternative.
+If you don't have access to it, being stealthier is an alternative.
 And lastly, simply having more Stamina to work with is better than most other options.

 #### Necklace